Your guide to learning to drive in Ilford

 How to choose a driving instructor in Ilford

 So definitely check up on these 4 things:

 1. Compare reviews

-Look at objective review sites like Trustpilot or Driving School Reviews to see what learners like you have said about the driving schools in Ilford.
+Look at objective review sites to see what learners like you have said about the driving schools in Ilford.
 Don’t just rely on a driving school’s website for reviews as they normally only select their best ones.

 2. Beware of terms and conditions